gomorpheus/morpheus-docs/installation/database/troubleshooting/troubleshooting.rst

         systemctl start mysqlrouter # restart mysql router

-Recover Secondary Site From Failed Multi Site when allnodesdown and rejoins dont work
+Recover Secondary Site From Failed Multi Site when dba.rebootclusterfromcompleteoutage() and rejoins dont work
 ````````````````````````````````````````````````````````````````````````
 * Take a backup of the DB beofre performing any of these tasks.